p-marcin/java-dev-vm/README.md

 ## :pushpin: Copyright & License

-Copyright © 2024 Marcin P
+Copyright © 2024 Marcin P.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.